LaswitchTech/PyRDPConnect/README.md

   - **FreeRDP**: For providing a powerful and flexible open-source RDP client.
   - **PyQt5**: For making it easy to create a modern and responsive UI in Python.
   - **PyInstaller**: For simplifying the process of packaging Python applications for distribution.
+  - **OpenVPN**: For inspiring cross-platform connectivity solutions.
+  - **WireGuard**: For demonstrating the power of simplicity in secure connections.

 ## Wait, where is the documentation?
 Review the [Documentation](https://laswitchtech.com/en/blog/projects/pyrdpconnect/index).